 Welcome to our essential guide to fertilizing Boston Fern plants at home.
-As houseplants, Boston ferns are prized for their bushy foliage.
+As houseplants, Boston ferns are prized for their bushy foliage and beneficial properties.
 These dramatic plants spread themselves out with delicate fronds to create a real jungle aesthetic.
 The secret to getting bountiful bushy foliage from a Boston fern is to fertilize it correctly.
 In this post, we’ll do a deep dive into how, when, and why you should fertilize a Boston fern.
 We’ll also come up with some suggested fertilizer recipes to help your plant thrive.

 - Fertilizing Boston Ferns – The Essentials